vegaprotocol/specs/specs/0028-governance.md

 We allow users to create proposals covering 4 domains:

-1. Creation or amending of a market (market framework)
+1. Creation of a market
-1. Close or suspend an existing market
 1. Edit market parameters
 1. Edit network parameters